sidorof/flask-restful-dbbase/docsrc/source/index.rst

 Flask-RESTful-DBBase documentation
 ==================================

-This package provides datacentric RESTful resources within the Flask environment.
+This package provides datacentric Web API resources within the Flask environment.

 The work that goes into carefully defining the data structures in the database can be reused in all the layers out to the front-end application.
 Flask-RESTful-DBBase evaluates the model definitions and expresses this understanding in resources in the API via introspection.
 It is used for several functions: